nathancorpuz/nathancorpuz.github.io/essays/softwaree engineering.md

   - Learning
 ---

 Software Engineering is one of the most creative things you can do with computer programming.
 The main appeal I find in software Engineering is the quality of life changes it can provide to people.
+Software such as phone applicaitons and computer applications is constantly being utilized by people as technology continues to grow.
+Software allows for quality of life changes such as

 ## Interests